COSSAS/SOARCA/docs/content/en/docs/core-components/database.md

 controller -> playbook : set(CacaoPlaybook Object)
 playbook -> db : create(playbook JSON)
 note right
-    When the create fails a error will be thrown end note
+    When the create fails an error will be thrown end note
 ```